Myonmu/VulkanTut/README.md

 - All attachments in a Render Pass must have the same dimensions (width, height, layers).
 - No random access to the attachments is allowed.

 Note that I avoided the term "Subpass Merging" despite that seems to be an appropriate name.
-This is because *Merging* refers to another drive-level optimization which combines subpasses into... something lower level.
+This is because *Merging* refers to another driver-level optimization which combines subpasses into... something lower level.
 Refer to [this](https://github.com/KhronosGroup/Vulkan-Samples/tree/main/samples/performance/subpasses#merging) article in the Vulkan samples.

 ##### Input-Output Pairing and Submission Order